 The plate of modern college-bound high school student is often full to overflowing, with too many academic, extracurricular, and social commitments demanding time.
 When, exactly, can a student fit in preparation and testing?
 While high schoolers can, with proper planning, make any test administration work, peak performance really benefits from the chance to focus, which makes summer seem like the perfect time to test.
 Yet, neither of the two big admissions tests were offered during summer recess until 2017, when SAT introduced what turned out to be a wildly popular August SAT.
-Now ACT has joined the party with a July test, increasing the number of national ACT test dates from six to seven:
+Then, ACT has joined the party with a July test, increasing the number of national ACT test dates from six to seven:

 “Students, educators and colleges have told us they would like to see an extra test date prior to early admission and application deadlines, and we have listened.
 This additional test date will allow students to focus on their coursework while they are in school and prepare for the ACT test during the summer.”